lue-bird/elm-review-phantom-type/README.md

             -> ReviewRuleSchema
            )
     ```
-    obviously this has it's limits and is mostly useful if you explicitly need a specific kind of call next.
+    obviously this has its limits and is mostly useful if you explicitly need a specific kind of call next.
     So if you want to use a specific call for different states, you'll need another method.

   - use `Never` to mark certain states as forbidden.
 Pretty underrated IMO.